 Criminal Penalties For Theft In Tennessee

 The severity of the charges you will face for theft offenses will depend on the total value of the goods and services involved.
 The greater the value, the more serious the charges.

 In Tennessee, a theft offense will be charged as a:

-Stiffer penalties, or “sentencing enhancements,” if someone is considered a multiple offender, persistent offender, or career offender.
-Multiple offenders are individuals who are charged with their third, fourth, or fifth felonies.
+Stiffer penalties or, “sentencing enhancements,” are for someone who is considered a multiple offender, persistent offender or career offender.
+Multiple offenders are individuals who are charged with their third, fourth or fifth felonies.
 Persistent offenders are those charged with their sixth or seventh felonies, while career offenders are individuals charged with seventh or subsequent felonies.

-No matter your situation, our Nashville theft crime defense lawyer is prepared to work tirelessly to secure the best possible outcome.
-Sentencing alternatives are sometimes available to defendants whose offenses involved goods or services valued at less than $1,000.
-In these cases, we may be able to negotiate suspended sentences and restitution in lieu of incarceration.
-We regularly utilize expert testimony and other science-based solutions to support our defense strategies and will leverage all available resources to obtain favorable results in your case.
+No matter your situation, I am prepared to work tirelessly to secure the best possible outcome.
+Sentencing alternatives are sometimes available to defendants whose offenses involve goods or services valued at less than $1,000.
+In these cases, I may be able to negotiate suspended sentences and restitution in lieu of incarceration.
+I regularly utilize expert testimony and other science-based solutions to support the defense strategies and will leverage all available resources to obtain favorable results in your case.